George Low: NASA Goett Committee

 During the summer and autumn of 1958, preceding the formation of the National Aeronautics and Space Administration (NASA), Low worked on a planning team to organize the new aerospace agency.
 Soon after NASA's formal organization in October 1958, Low transferred to the agency's headquarters in Washington, D.C., where he served as Chief of Manned Space Flight.
 In this capacity, he was closely involved in the planning of Projects Mercury, Gemini, and Apollo.
-Low made many significant contributions to early human spaceflight, including setting NASA long-range plans, testifying before Congress, speaking to the media, and presenting at industry conferences.
-Low was considered "the original moon zealot" at NASA and pushed for a lunar landing as NASA's long-range goal as part of the Goett Committee in 1959.
-He pushed for industry studies for a lunar landing and announced the Apollo program to the world in July 1960 at NASA's first industry planning conference, and he wrote the lunar landing feasibility study (as a result of the so-called Low Committee he formed in the fall of 1960) that served as the background report for John F. Kennedy's decision to establish a lunar landing goal by the end of the 1960s.
+Low played a critical role in advocating for a lunar landing as NASA's long-term goal.
+He testified before Congress, spoke to the media, and presented at industry conferences on behalf of NASA.
+Low also formed the Low Committee in 1960, which produced a lunar landing feasibility study that played a role in John F. Kennedy's decision to set a goal of landing humans on the Moon by the end of the 1960s.

-Houston & APSO
+Houston and the Apollo Spacecraft Program Office

 In February 1964, Low transferred to NASA's Manned Spacecraft Center in Houston, Texas, (now the Johnson Space Center) and served as Deputy Center Director.
-In April 1967, following the Apollo 1 fire, he was named manager of the Apollo Spacecraft Program Office (ASPO) where he was responsible for directing the changes to the Apollo spacecraft necessary to make it flightworthy.
-In this role he spearheaded the use of FMEA, failure mode and effects analysis, to rigorously define the possible risks to human space flight.
+In April 1967, following the Apollo 1 fire, he was named manager of the Apollo Spacecraft Program Office (ASPO), where he was responsible for directing the changes to the Apollo spacecraft necessary to make it flightworthy.
+In this role he led the use of FMEA, or failure mode and effects analysis, to rigorously define the possible risks in human space flight.
 Low also created and chaired the Configuration Control Board, which had as its purpose to monitor technical changes that could inadvertently affect some other part of the complex Apollo system, thereby helping assure future mission safety.
-Flight Director Glynn Lunney has suggested that Low "brought the [Apollo] program out of despair and brought it into the sunlight".
-This effort helped return the Apollo project schedule to the promised date for the Moon landing.
+Flight Director Glynn Lunney praised Low's leadership, and his contributions helped return the Apollo project schedule to the promised date for the Moon landing.